Jackson Durai: Soundtrack

-Reception
+Critical reception

-Baradwaj Rangan of Hindu wrote "Jackson Durai only sounds like a horror comedy — the plot is more intricate, it wants to do more than just make you laugh, scream.
+Baradwaj Rangan wrote for The Hindu, "Jackson Durai only sounds like a horror comedy — the plot is more intricate, it wants to do more than just make you laugh, scream.
 It actually wants to tell some kind of story, a Groundhog Day-like story that keeps looping back on itself, each iteration the opportunity for a change."
-Sify wrote "Dharani Dharan’s ideology of mixing fantasy, horror and spoof is laudable but he hasn’t got the right screenplay.
+Sify wrote, "Dharani Dharan’s ideology of mixing fantasy, horror and spoof is laudable but he hasn’t got the right screenplay.
 Although all the actors are capable of pulling off the characters given to them, the aimless screenplay doesn’t offer big entertainment."
-Behindwoods wrote "Overall the director seems to have tried his best at giving us an entertaining feature but instead cluelessly heads in a direction which lacks a sense of purpose.
-He handles a texture that is not definite and weaves a rather loose structure around it."
-Times of India wrote "The film is a horror comedy, a genre that is very much the trend today, and going by the director's previous film, you expect at least a competently made film that keeps us entertained.
+M. Suganth of The Times of India wrote, "The film is a horror comedy, a genre that is very much the trend today, and going by the director's previous film, you expect at least a competently made film that keeps us entertained.
 But the only thing that we have in store is disappointment."
 Top10cinema wrote "Definitely, a different horror tale, but lacks engagement."

+Sequel

+A sequel to Jackson Durai, titled Jackson Durai: The Second Chapter, was announced in February 2023.
+The film is directed by Dharani Dharan and again stars Sathyaraj and Sibiraj.
+It is a horror thriller set in two timelines, one in the present and the other in the 1940s.
+The film entered its final schedule of shoot in June 2023.